 The designer made the chair suitable for large-scale distribution by dividing it into four puzzle-like parts – a seat, back and two angular armrests – which could be assembled on site.

 The chair is seen as an example of neoplasticism, also known as De Stijl, a Dutch art movement defined by its use of bright colours and austere geometries as seen in the work of Piet Mondrian.

-Cassina recommends the chair for executive offices and lounge areas.
+Cassina recommends the Cassina Pro version of the armchair for executive offices and lounge areas.
 It is also available as a two- or three-seater sofa.

 Dezeen Showroom is an example of partnership content on Dezeen.
 Find out more about partnership content here.